 Anorexia Nervosa

-Anorexia Nervosa is characterized by an intense fear of gaining weight or becoming fat, leading to severe restriction of food intake.
-Individuals with Anorexia Nervosa often have a distorted body image, perceiving themselves as overweight despite being underweight.
+Anorexia Nervosa is characterized by an intense fear of weight gain or becoming fat.
+And that can lead to severe restriction and deprivation of food.
+Individuals with Anorexia Nervosa often have a distorted body image, seeing themselves as overweight, while actually being underweight.

 Bulimia Nervosa

-In Bulimia Nervosa, individuals engage in recurrent episodes of binge eating, usually following negative emotions.
+In Bulimia Nervosa, people experience repeating episodes of binge eating, usually triggered by intense negative emotions.
 This is followed by compensatory behaviours such as self-induced vomiting, excessive exercise, or misuse of laxatives.
-And it is accompanied by a sense of lack of control during the episode.
-By the DSM-V criteria, these episodes must occur at least once a week for three months for a diagnosis of Bulimia Nervosa.
+And it comes with a sense of being totally out of control during the episode.
+By the DSM-V criteria, these episodes have to happen at least once a week for three months for a diagnosis of Bulimia Nervosa.

 Binge Eating Disorder